MatthewWid/bonk-skins.io/README.md

 Layers can be renamed, copied, ordered and deleted.

 Submitting a skin to the database will save the thumbnail as its own image, and its layer data will be saved as a JSON representation of the skin.
-Skin data can be saved to files as a `.bskin` file which can be sent to friends and uploaded elsewhere.
+Skin data can be saved as a `.bskin` file which can be sent to friends and uploaded elsewhere, and then imported back into the site.

-The skin editor also features an interactive tutorial which walks the user through how to edit layers, shapes and posting your skin publicly.
+The skin editor also features an interactive tutorial which walks the user through how to edit layers, shapes and submitting your skin publicly.

 # Installation and Setup

-Server-side processing and database interactions are handled by PHP.
-Any Apache server will run.
+Server-side processing, rendering and database interactions are handled by PHP running off of an Apache server (XAMPP was used during development).

 To be able to connect to a database a configuration file must be created in `./src/assets/imports/config.php` which will define your connections and authentication to an SQL database.